SemanticMediaWiki/SemanticMediaWiki/docs/context.md

 * ContextResource describes an interface to access Store, Settings, and a DependencyBuilder context
 * ContextAware describes an interface to access a context object
 * ContextInjector describes an interface to inject an context object
-* BaseContext implements the ContextResource interface
+* ExtensionContext implements the ContextResource interface
 * EmptyContext implements the ContextResource interface, returning null objects

 #### Example